How to Build Your Branding Project Team to Get Things Done

 - Marketing or other communications/writing representation.
 This can be the same person as the marketing person or as the Decider, and should be someone keen to the powers of words and messaging, and comfortable with written deliverables and wordsmithing.

-For any project, we also recommend considering:
+For any project, you might also consider:

 - Customer representation.
 Often someone in sales or customer service, but possibly someone already on your core team, this is someone who has on-the-ground knowledge of the issues faced by your customers and target audience.